5 tips to keep weight off on summer vacation

 - Get those groceries

-More and more hotel and rental options have kitchenettes or full kitchens, and dietitian Amy Strutzel of Advocate Condell Medical Center in Libertyville, Ill., says grabbing essentials, such as fruit, granola bars and sandwich supplies is an easy way to save money, control portion size and calories.
+More and more hotel and rental options have kitchenettes or full kitchens, and dietitian Amy Strutzel at Advocate Condell Medical Center in Libertyville, Ill., says grabbing essentials, such as fruit, granola bars and sandwich supplies is an easy way to save money, control portion size and calories.
 Stocking up on protein-rich snacks like nuts and cheese to bring to the beach or daily excursions will also keep hunger cravings at bay.

 Insider tip: Take a trip to the village farmer’s market for the freshest produce and a true taste of local culture!
 Use your leftovers for the flight home.